ne62rut/whales/README.md

     $ python_WHALES_launcher.py

-Before launching it, select the following parameters: saving_directory (default is the same directory where the launcher is contained),filename (original file to be retracked) and mission (choose between envisat, jason1, jason2, jason3, saral, cs2_lrm).
+Before launching it, select the following parameters: saving_directory (default is the same directory where the launcher is contained), saving_name (please do not add file extension), filename (original file to be retracked) and mission (choose between envisat, jason1, jason2, jason3, saral, cs2_lrm).

 The retracker code is contained in: